emgeier/artanywhere/design.document.md

 #### **_Update Wishlist_**

-User can delete a list that a user has created.
+User can update the description of a list that a user has created.

 PUT